hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 developed and supported by Adaptive Computing.
 This company was acquired by ALA Services Technology Companies.
 Since then the software isn't well supported anymore, resulting in problems to keep it running on our systems.
-Therefore the decision was taken to transfer to a different resource manager and scheduler software.
+Therefore, the decision was taken to transfer to a different resource manager and scheduler software.
 Slurm Workload Manager was chosen due to its wide use in academic supercomputer centres.
 We've been preparing for this switch for over two years now by stressing in the introductory courses those features of Torque and Moab that resemble Slurm features